quocnguyenx99/Oh_Studio/README.md

 ## Setup
-Clone this project and run index.html file on IDE likes : VScode, Sublime ,....etc.
+Clone this project and run index.html file on IDE such as VSCode, Sublime,...etc.

 ## Acknowledgements
 Give credit here.
 - This project was inspired by OH.STUDIO webpage is created by Oli
-- This project was based on [this tutorial](https://oh.studio/).
+- This project was based on [this webpage](https://oh.studio/).
 - Many thanks to Oli